 “If I would have listened to a mentor tell me, ‘This is why you shouldn’t do this,’ or ‘This is why you should,’ it would have definitely fast-forwarded the business.”

-Find a role model who’s doing what you want to do.
+Find a role model who’s doing what you want to do and is willing to share everything you need to know.
 Shadow them on the job.
 Ask tons of questions.
 Then go find 10 more mentors, Mello advises, and do it all over again.

 “Reading has been a big part of my success, and hanging out with successful people,” Mello says.

-“He took me under his wing and taught me how to not take no for an answer,” says Campriano, who now runs an $8-million electrical company in Los Angeles.
+“He took me under his wing and taught me how to not take no for an answer,” says Campirano, who now runs an $8 million electrical company in Los Angeles.

-Lessons learned and with high ambitions, Campriano started knocking on homeowners’ doors.
+With lessons learned and high ambitions, Campirano started knocking on homeowners’ doors.
 He says it even got to the point where he visited local home improvement stores to find potential customers.

-“Now I didn't have a sign like, ‘Will work for food,’ but you have to get smart,” Campriano says.
+“Now I didn't have a sign like, ‘Will work for food,’ but you have to get smart,” Campirano says.
 “You go into Home Depot and you start looking at the people buying an electrical item, you start hitting them up, ‘Hey, you've got an electrician to do that?’
-And then you start just going, going, going.
+And then you start just going, going, going.”

 “You’ve got to be hungry for it, at the end of the day.
 If you're not hungry for it, if you can't go knock on somebody's door, I don't know what to tell you, but that changed my life.
 That gave me a reality wake-up call.”